Writing your PhD: Qualitative Research 1 (Second Year Students)

-This course is intended for PhD students in their final year.
+This course is intended for PhD students in their second year.

-This 7-week course is intended for final year PhD students working on a thesis based on qualitative research, who are in the later stages of their PhD.
-In semester 1, this course is only available online.
-In semester 2 it will be available both in-person and online.
-Students work on various aspects of what is involved in producing such a thesis, and receive feedback from their tutor on extracts from their writing.
+This 4-week course is intended for PhD students working on a thesis based on qualitative research, who have completed working on their research design and are working on conducting their research.
+This course is available both in-person and online.
+Students work on various aspects of what is involved in producing the earlier chapters of a qualitative thesis, and receive feedback from their tutor on extracts from their writing.

 Unit 1